 Types of Manuscripts and word limits

-Brief Research Communication: These manuscripts, with not more than 1 table/figure, should contain short reports of original studies or evaluations, service oriented research which may not be methodologically sound but points towards a potential area of scientific research or unique first-time reports.
+Brief Research Communication: These manuscripts, with not more than 2 tables/figures, should contain short reports of original studies or evaluations, preliminary investigative findings and early information of therapeutic trials, or unique first-time reports.
 The word limit is 1500 words (excluding abstract, tables, figures, acknowledgments and references) and up to 20 references, and an abstract (structured format incorporating background, aim, methods, results and conclusion) of not more than 150 words.
 Permission from ethics committee/ Institutional Review Board (IRB), is mandatory and it must be mentioned in the “methods” section.
 The authors must mention statement of sources of support and conflict of interest.

 Grand Rounds in Psychiatry (Case Conference): This should highlight one or more of the following: diagnostic processes and discussion, therapeutic difficulties, learning process or content/technique of training.
 This may be authored by an individual or a team, and may be an actual case conference from an academic department or a simulated one.
 The word limit is 1500 words and up to 10 references.

 Viewpoint: Contributions in this column should be clear, focused and well written and must deal with current issues or controversies that affect the mental health profession.
 The author(s) should have considerable experience and expertise on the topic.
 They are allowed to express their views and opinions on the topic which should be backed by evidence as far as possible.
 The article should not have more than 1500 words (excluding references), 15 references and 3 authors.